Restore Network : Improving Reviews and Responses to Suicide

 The recommendations developed through the process are more specific and of better quality.
 Also, by having impacted individuals involved in the process towards improvement, they feel a part of it and have an investment in rolling it out.

-Equip Yourself with Restore's Resources
+Equip Yourself with the Restore Network's Resources

-Alongside a network of contacts, Restore provides leaders access to a range of educational resources developed in partnership with and featuring subject matter experts pioneering the approach.
+Alongside a network of contacts, the Restore Network provides leaders access to a range of educational resources developed in partnership with and featuring subject matter experts pioneering the approach.
 Learn from their research and experiences, and find out how you can put it into practice.

 Network of Leaders

-Once accepted, leaders join monthly meetings with others in the Restore network who are at various stages of leading change in their organisations.
+Once accepted, leaders join monthly meetings with others in the Restore Network who are at various stages of leading change in their organisations.
 Each member also receives access to resources to learn and then educate and advocate for change within their organisations towards a more Restorative and Just Learning Culture.

 Comprehensive Learning